Historia Mundum

 Suzerainty and vassalage

-At the top of the feudal society, were the feudal lords with the most land.
-Yet they would never have been able to control and economically exploit vast expanses of territory, unless they enlisted the help of others.
-As a result of this, the hallmark of feudalism was an arrangement based upon suzerainty and vassalage.
+At the top of feudal society were the feudal lords with the most land.
+They needed help to control and economically exploit vast expanses of territory.
+The hallmark of feudalism was an arrangement based upon suzerainty and vassalage.

-Within a ceremony known as “homage”, the owner of a land, called a suzerain, would donate a part of his fief to a vassal.
-The vassal was supposed not only to care for the land, maintaining or increasing its harvest, but also to pledge loyalty to his suzerain and give him advice.
-Should the need arise, vassals had to take part in his suzerain’s wars — after all, they were for the security of both of them.
-Eventually, those who were vassals accumulated enough land to become suzerains themselves, assigning fiefs much like when they first got their land.
+In a ceremony known as “homage”, the landholder, called a suzerain, would grant part of his fief to a vassal.
+The vassal was expected to care for the land, maintain or increase its harvest, pledge loyalty to his suzerain, and give him advice.
+Should the need arise, vassals had to take part in their suzerain’s wars because those wars served their mutual security.
+Eventually, some vassals accumulated enough land to become suzerains themselves, granting fiefs much as they had received their own first holdings.

 Suzerains were masters of their domains, creating laws and dispensing justice.
 They collected tributes such as the tithe — a 10% tax that went to the Church — and regulated any commercial activities that took place in the fiefs.
 As feudalism reached its final days, these activities would become ever more common.